-Please note your home Local Authority may specify some different deadlines and requirements regarding their admissions process, so if you live outside of the Warrington area and wish to apply for a Warrington school, please read both Local Authority's information booklets carefully before submitting your application.
+Please note other Local Authorities may specify some different deadlines and requirements regarding their admissions process.
+If you live outside of the Warrington area and wish to apply for a Warrington school, please read both Local Authority's information booklets carefully before submitting your application.